 - Advantages:

-- Lower rates (IOF and fixed withdrawal fee).
+- Lower fees (IOF and fixed withdrawal fee).

-Before traveling, make sure to activate the international functionality of your card.
+Before traveling, make sure to activate the international feature of your card.
 Also, check the weekly withdrawal limit to avoid surprises.

 Credit and prepaid cards: flexibility with limits

 Credit cards are useful for larger payments and can serve as a complement to cash or debit.
-However, the IOF and foreign exchange conversion fees can impact the budget.
-On the other hand, prepaid cards offer spending control but require prior planning to load amounts.
+However, the IOF and currency conversion fees can weigh on the budget.
+Prepaid cards offer spending control but require prior planning to load funds.

 - When to use: